 Bay trees are pretty tough but can still have a few problems:

-- Scale – another sap sucking pest that is extremely common on bay trees.
-Spray thoroughly with eco-oil and monitor trees as they often return.
+- Scale - another sap sucking pest that is extremely common on bay trees.
+Spray thoroughly with organic insecticide and monitor trees as they often return.

 - Sooty mould – this black fungus grows on a sugary substance exuded by sap sucking pests (like scale and aphids).
-Control the sap suckers (with eco-oil) and you’ll control the sooty mould.
+So control the pest (with the appropriate organic insecticide) and you'll control the sooty mould.
 It does take time though for the mould to flake off even when dead.
 Take to it with a hose or brush if it’s bothering you.